 - B. Other general mercury-containing lamps

-- 10 or fewer: Bring to any Drop-Off Center or the Environmental Depot for no charge.
+- 10 or fewer: Bring to the any Open CSWD Drop-Off Center or the Environmental Depot by appointment only for no charge.
 In addition to CSWD collection locations, there are over 100 retail collection sites for fluorescent bulbs throughout the state.
 Visit LampRecycle.org to find other locations near you.
 Limitations apply.

 - This includes: straight, circular and U-shaped fluorescent tubes, HID (high intensity discharge) bulbs.

 - Bring them to the CSWD Environmental Depot (fees may apply).
 Please call ahead (802-865-4663) to schedule an appointment.

 - This includes tanning bulbs, UV radiation tubes used for water treatment or medical applications, neon bulbs, projector or other audio visual bulbs, and mercury-xenon automotive bulbs.These types of bulbs are not accepted at any Drop-Off Center.

 B. Other general purpose lamps: No charge for up to 10 per day.
 Fees may apply to larger quantities, accepted at the Environmental Depot only.

 - Please place bulbs in their original box (if possible) or otherwise secure them to prevent breakage during storage and transport.
 Please do not tape bulbs together.

 - If a bulb breaks, follow these clean-up tips.
 Bring the bulb and the remaining debris (contained in a sealed plastic bag) to the Williston Drop-Off Center or to the Environmental Depot.
 Due to hazardous waste and safety regulations, customers are limited to 5 broken bulbs per day at the Williston Drop-Off Center.
 Larger quantities must be brought to the Environmental Depot by appointment only.
 Fees may apply for large quantities of broken mercury containing bulbs.